Syed-56/Tic-Tac-Toe-CLI/README.md

 ## 2. ICT Website
 A user-friendly website designed as a centralized platform for teachers and students to assist with ICT-related courses.
 The website highlights the importance of ICT and includes features such as class schedules, lab manuals, class tasks, exam-related information, and other educational resources.
 It is structured to streamline and enhance efficiency in learning and teaching ICT concepts.

+---

+## 3. Tetris
+This project is a modern implementation of the classic Tetris game, developed collaboratively by our team as part of a university assignment.
+Built using C++ and the Raylib graphics library, the game features smooth controls, dynamic block rotation, line-clearing logic, and real-time scoring.
+Our goal was to apply Object-Oriented Programming principles while recreating a timeless puzzle experience.
+The project challenged us to work as a team, improve our coding practices, and manage game state effectively.